tracker code

 Germicidal UV Air Cleaning Devices

-Our UV-C technology and UV-HEPA Purification products are very economical to buy and maintain because the lights themselves are relatively inexpensive and they are highly efficient at inactivating microbes for around 12,000 hours at best efficacy.
+Our GUV technology and GUV-HEPA Purification products are very economical to buy and maintain because the lights themselves are relatively inexpensive and they are highly efficient at inactivating microbes for around 12,000 hours at best efficacy.
 When our light fittings are changed, there is a very low risk to the person changing them or filters behind them, as all microbes within its vicinity would have been inactivated by the light prior to it being changed.

 Air Purifiers Our UV-C & Air Technology Products